Your source for free career tools and tutorials

 The next element of grammar to avoid is first-person tense and pronouns.
 The pronouns like "I, we, and us" are superfluous.

 Since this document is all about you and your career, including words about yourself is obvious and a waste of precious space.

 Make sure that when you are writing, you avoid shifting tense.
 Pick a tense and stick to it, depending upon on which section you are working.
 If you are presently employed, only use the present tense to describe it.
 Additionally, when you describe previous employment, remain strictly in the past tense.

 One of the most difficult elements of grammar to be avoided is the use of complex sentences.
 It would help if you kept the resume writing simple and avoid becoming tongue-tied.
 An example of this is as follows:

 Complex Sentence: "Greatly reduced the overall costs by 50% by instituting a wide-range, two-step program throughout the company in which the employees would fund their own benefits program, and yet still get better coverage than in previous years."

 To correct his sentence, avoid including every single detail of what you are trying to say.
 You will be able to not only shorten the sentence, but keep the reader's attention longer by keeping it simple, and following the rules that are listed above as well.

 The last mistake to avoid throughout the writing process is overwriting or including too much information.
 Make sure that when you are composing your resume that you include the least amount of information possible.
 Write so that it still contains a complete description of everything you want the employer to know.
 Say everything you need to say using as few words as possible.

 - Commonly Misused Words

-Below is a list of words that are commonly misused.
-If you would like to have proper grammar for your resume, you must learn how to use each of these words correctly.
+Following is a list of words that are commonly misused.
+If you would like to have proper grammar on your resume, you must learn how to use each of these words correctly.